cproctor/qualitative-coding/docs/background.rst

 Evaluating the quality of coding—whether human or machine—is important for establishing the credibility of an analysis. ``qc`` supports several complementary approaches via ``qc codes agreement``.
+These fall into two broad cases: situations where multiple coders' judgments are considered equally valid and the goal is to measure their agreement, and situations where one set of codes is treated as authoritative and another is being evaluated against it (as when validating an autocoder against human-coded examples).

-**Inter-rater agreement** quantifies the agreement between two or more coders' judgments about the same documents. *Krippendorff's alpha* is appropriate when multiple coders have coded the same material on equal footing; it handles unequal numbers of ratings and missing data gracefully, which is common in qualitative research. *Cohen's kappa* is a pairwise, chance-corrected agreement coefficient appropriate when exactly two coders are being compared.
+**Inter-rater agreement** quantifies the agreement between two or more coders when all are treated as equally authoritative. *Krippendorff's alpha* is appropriate when multiple coders have coded the same material on equal footing; it handles unequal numbers of ratings and missing data gracefully, which is common in qualitative research. *Cohen's kappa* is a pairwise, chance-corrected agreement coefficient appropriate when exactly two coders are being compared.
 Both metrics treat each text unit (line, paragraph, or document) as a binary judgment for each code: is this code present or absent?
-Values above 0.80 are generally considered excellent; above 0.60 is acceptable; below 0.40 suggests substantial disagreement. *F1 score* is appropriate when one coder is treated as the authoritative reference (e.g., evaluating autocode predictions against a gold-standard human coder): *precision* measures what fraction of the model's predictions are correct; *recall* measures what fraction of the true positive cases the model identified.
+Values above 0.80 are generally considered excellent; above 0.60 is acceptable; below 0.40 suggests substantial disagreement.

+**Comparison against a reference** is appropriate when one coder's judgments are treated as the authoritative ground truth—for example, when evaluating autocode predictions against a gold-standard human coder. *Precision* measures what fraction of the predicted positive cases are correct (how often the model's predictions agree with the reference). *Recall* measures what fraction of the true positive cases were identified (how many real instances the model found). *F1 score* is the harmonic mean of precision and recall, providing a single summary of overall performance that penalizes both over-prediction and under-prediction.

 **Cross-validation** (``qc codes agreement --metric cv``) provides an estimate of how well the autocode model will perform on *new, unseen*